Skip-logic questions enable participants to skip over following question(s) to a different question based on their answers to the trigger question.

 In this case, Instead of answering questions on how they'll be celebrating the holidays, (which they've indicated they won't be,) those who answered "No" will be directed to the confirmation message at the end of the survey.
 Those who select "Yes" will continue to the next question on the survey.

 Note: The Skip-Logic should always go directly after the question you are skipping from.
 In this instance, the skip-logic rule should go right after "Will you be celbrating the holidays?" on your survey.

-The Skip-Logic rule will then appear a the bottom of your survey.
-You may need to re-arrange your questions so that the question you want to trigger your skip-logic sits directly above the Skip-Logic rule box.
+The Skip-Logic rule will then appear at the bottom of your survey.
+You may need to re-arrange your questions so that the question you want to trigger your Skip-Logic sits directly above the Skip-Logic rule box.

 Hover over the 3 horizontal lines in the right corner of the question box.
 Your cursor will become crossed arrows.
 This will allow you to drag the trigger question box down the list and drop it above your skip-logic.
 When you're finished, it should look like the example below: The trigger question, followed by the skip-logic function at the bottom of the step page.